AugustinMauroy/am-neuralnetwork/README.md

     const newData = [[0, 0], [0, 1]];
     const predictions = model.predict(newData);
     ```
-7.  **Evaluate the Model**: (Conceptually) Use the `evaluate` method with validation data and labels to assess the model's performance.
+7.  **Evaluate the Model**: Use the `evaluate` method with validation data and labels to assess the model's performance.
     ```typescript
     const validationData = [[0, 0], [0, 1]];
     const validationLabels = [[0], [1]];